 Academic literature provides insightful contributions regarding this change of paradigm.
 For example, in the context of innovation ecosystems, Etzkowitz & Leydesdorff's (1990) triple helix model established the premise that in order to foster economic and social development, the triad University-Industry-Administration needs to be aligned.
-Later, Carayannis and Campbell
+Later, Carayannis and Campbell (2009) complemented this theoretical construct, adding a 'fourth helix' to include society in the model, as an agent that both demands and co-creates knowledge and emerging technologies.

-Citation Information: Anzola-Roman, P., & Bayona-Sáez, C. (2022).
-Academic Spin-Offs: Advancing their characterization and exploring how the entrepreneurship ecosystem helps in overcoming their main challenges.
-Academy of Entrepreneurship Journal, 28(4), 1-15.
+Citation Information: Anzola-Roman, P. (2022).
+Acedemic Spin-Offs: Advancing their characterization and exploring how the entrepreneurship ecosystem helps in overcoming their main challenges.
+Academy of Entrepreneurship Journal, 28(4), 1-16.